webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Internal Audience: current employees.
   - External Audience: vendors or clients.

+## Roles and Responsibilities

+- **Architect**
+  - part of the IT team. design.
+Make sure project interoperates with business goals.
+  - Responsibilities:
+    - Solution design
+    - System blueprints
+    - Evaluating systems against organizational standards
+- **Business Analyst**
+  - deeply understands company priorities and is also familiar with project.
+  - **gathering and documenting** requirements for project.
+  - Translates between business and IT.
+  - Responsibilities:
+    - Helping to define the project
+    - Gathering business and technical requirements
+    - Ensuring requirements stay aligned to needs
+    - Interpreting business requirements
+    - Verifying deliverables against requirements
+    - Assisting with testing and validation of products
+- **Project Manager**

+  - Once the PM has defined tasks, durations, resources, and costs, they need to seek baseline approval from the project stakeholders.
+This is a formal process that ensures that everyone is on the same page and that there is a clear understanding of the project scope, schedule, budget, and risks.
+  -
+  - **Project Schedule**

+    - define project scope: identify key deliverables and objectives.
+    - define units of work: breaking work items into small, estimable pieces.
+WBS(waterfall) or project backlog(agile).
+    - milestones:
+    - sequence activities: logical order task must be completed in.
+    -
+    - Sequence Activities:

+    Determine the logical order in which tasks and activities should be performed.
+Identify dependencies between different tasks.

+    - Estimate Resource Requirements:

+    Determine the resources (human, material, equipment) required for each task.
+Consider the availability and skills of team members.

+Estimate Task Durations:

+    Estimate the time needed to complete each task.
+Use historical data, expert judgment, or other estimation techniques.

+Develop a Gantt Chart:

+    Create a Gantt chart to visually represent the project schedule.
+This chart shows tasks, durations, dependencies, and timelines.

+Allocate Resources:

+    Assign resources to specific tasks based on their availability, skills, and the project requirements.

+Identify Critical Path:

+    Determine the critical path, which is the sequence of tasks that, if delayed, would affect the project's overall duration.

+Consider Contingency:

+    Include contingency time for unexpected delays or issues.
+This helps manage project risks and uncertainties.

+Adjust Based on Constraints:

+    Consider any constraints such as budget limitations, resource constraints, or regulatory requirements when finalizing the schedule.

+Review and Get Approval:

+    Review the project schedule with stakeholders and obtain their approval.
+Ensure alignment with project objectives.

+Communicate the Schedule:

+    Clearly communicate the finalized schedule to all project team members.
+Ensure everyone understands their roles and responsibilities.

+Monitor and Control:

+    Continuously monitor the project schedule throughout the project lifecycle.
+Make adjustments as needed to accommodate changes or unforeseen circumstances.

+Document Changes:

+    Document any changes to the schedule and ensure that stakeholders are informed.
+Use a change control process to manage modifications.

+Close Out the Schedule:

+    Once the project is completed, analyze the schedule's performance and document lessons learned for future projects.
+    -

+- create project schedule: define task, WBS(task duration, phases, sequence, CPM), validate constraints, -
+- runs day-to-day management of teams in any framework as long as the project is active.
+- explains benefits of project to stakeholder.
+All stakeholders(something to gain or lose) must be sold and sign-off, otherwise project may be blocked.
+- keeps project sponsor notified of status, conflicts and risk.
+- responsibilities: **planning, scheduling, documents, progress, risk, fixed time, cost and scope**.
+- completes project goals to stakeholder/company satisfaction.
+- Responsibilities:
+  - Building the project team and securing resources
+  - Building the project charter and defining the project’s scope
+  - Creating required project logs and processes, including the issue log, change log, and risk register
+  - Ensuring project deliverables are met which includes making sure team members have the right skills and resources for activity completion on the activity list
+  - Preparing and delivering project status updates
+  - Tracking the project’s progress and status when compared to the schedule and budget
+  - Managing vendor relationships
+- **Stakeholder**
+  - Anyone/Organization with vested interest(positive or negative) in the project.
+  - **Waterfall**: detailed requirements given to team.
+No further communication until project completion.
+  - **Agile**: communication between team and stakeholder throughout the project.
+  - Responsibilities:
+    - Must understand the project’s purpose and how it will affect them.
+    - Be transparent about their support or lack of support
+    - Provide timely feedback on the project’s progress
+- **Subject Matter Experts (SMEs)**
+  - Knowledgeable team members performing the work.
+  - Responsibilities:
+    - have the specific knowledge and experience needed to do the work.
+- **Team Member and Extended Team Member**
+  - **Team Member**: knowledgeable person either full time.
+    - keep timeline, cost of project.
+    - communicate with project manager risk, updates.
+  - **Extended Team Member**: also called Fractional Team Member.
+    - Only available part time.
+Typically Subject Matter Expert.
+- **Tester/Quality Assurance**
+  - ensure requirements are met.
+  - Responsibilities:
+    - perform thorough testing to ensure product meets approval.
+    - offer feedback to help prevent future errors.
+- **Vendor**
+  - third party provides resources.
+  - Responsibilities:
+    - Provide work outlined in contracts
+    - Maintain service level agreements
+    - Keep clear lines of communication open for business relationships

 ## Scaled Agile Framework

 - **SAFe (Scaled Agile Framework)**